 Award Mouse thought multimedia interface book medal screen monitor

-Effective January 1, 2020, the California Consumer Privacy Act (CCPA) imposes burdensome European (GDPR) inspired transparency and individual data subject rights requirements on almost every company that handles “personal information” regarding California residents.
+Effective January 1, 2020, the California Consumer Privacy Act (CCPA) imposes burdensome European General Data Protection Regulation (GDPR) inspired transparency and individual data subject rights requirements on almost every company that handles “personal information” regarding California residents.

-Effective January 1, 2023, employees and business contacts will be in full scope of the California law, and further data subject rights and business obligations will apply, including publishing retention schedules and ensuring collection purpose limitation.
-Also in 2023, CCPA/GDPR-inspired consumer privacy laws will become effective in Colorado and Virginia.
+Effective January 1, 2023, employees and business contacts are in full scope of the California law, and further data subject rights and business obligations apply, including publishing retention schedules and ensuring collection purpose limitation.
+Also in 2023, CCPA/GDPR-inspired consumer privacy laws become effective in Colorado, Connecticut, Virginia and Utah, and Iowa, Montana, Indiana, Tennessee, Texas and Florida have passed legislation that will become effective in 2024.
+Many of these comprehensive state privacy laws require conducting and documenting assessments of data practices, which are subject to inspection by regulators.
+California and Colorado have promulgated very complex regulations detailing how companies must implement privacy protections, while further rule making remains ongoing.

-Click here for a summary and comparison of these laws and short-form workstreams to help you prepare for and comply with them.
-Multiple other states have less comprehensive consumer privacy laws and three states now regulate data brokers.
-A patchwork of federal and state privacy laws continue to apply, although the new state laws exclude rather than overlap some, but not all, of what is covered by existing laws.
+Multiple other states have less comprehensive consumer privacy laws, several strictly regulating health-related data outside of the context of just healthcare providers, and three states now regulate data brokers.
+A patchwork of sectorial federal and state privacy laws (e.g., Health Insurance Portability and Accountability Act (HIPAA) and Gramm-Leach-Bliley Act (GLBA)) continue to apply, although the new state laws exclude rather than overlap some, but not all, of what is covered by existing laws.
+In addition to the federal Children’s Online Privacy Protection Act (COPPA), a growing number of states are regulating data and online activities of minors, most notably the California Age Appropriate Design Act.

 How We Can Help